Quad4-Software/LXMFy/docs/source/creating-bots.rst

 RNS Link Support
 ----------------

-Bots can now establish and respond to direct RNS Links.
-This is useful for stateful, streaming, or high-bandwidth communication that goes beyond simple message packets.
+Bots can establish and respond to direct RNS Links for stateful, streaming, or higher-bandwidth traffic than single LXMF packets.

 1.  **Enable Link Support** in configuration: :code:`link_support_enabled=True`.
 2.  **Request a link**: :code:`bot.request_link(destination_hash)`.
 You can also specify a custom app name and aspects: :code:`bot.request_link(dest, callback, "my_app", "aspect1")`.